b0nes164/MetalMinRepro/README.md

-# Repro for M1 Max issues with chained communication between workgroups
+# Repro for Stalled workgroup(s) in chained communication test, M1 but not M3/M4

 tl;dr: On M1, we demonstrate a compute shader that intermittently exhibits a stalled workgroup that leads to a timeout.
 This behavior does not occur on M3 or M4.

 ## Background

 We are implementing compute primitives on the GPU.
 Specifically, we are using a "chained" formulation of the parallel primitive "scan" (prefix sum).
+(FWIW, this formulation is the foundation of the fastest scan (prefix-sum) and sort implementations on GPUs.)
 The primary data structure here is an array in global memory (the "scan buffer") with size equal to the number of workgroups.
 Each workgroup "owns" one entry in this array.
 Each entry in the array is marked (in bits 31 and 30) as NOT_READY (the initial value), READY, or INCLUSIVE.

 - If entry n is READY, then entry n contains the partial result computed by workgroup n.
 - If entry n is INCLUSIVE, then entry n contains the partial result that combines the results of workgroups 0--n, inclusive.